Tafsir al-Baydawi

-This work is based on the earlier work of al-Zamakhshari's al-Kashshaf ("the unveiling").
-Al-Kashshaf, which displays great learning, has Mu'tazilite views, some of which al-Baydawi has amended, and some omitted.
-Tafsir al-Baydawi is also based on al-Raghib al-Isfahani's Mufradat Alfaz al-Qur'an and his tafsir, as well as al-Tafsir al-Kabir (or Mafatih al-Ghayb) by Fakhr al-Din al-Razi.

 Description

 The work enjoyed a solid reputation among Sunni theologians since its composition.
 More than 130 commentaries on Tafsir al-Baydawi have been written in Arabic.
 Brockelmann (1898) lists eighty-three of such works, with the most prominent being the multi-volume commentary by Shihab al-Din al-Khafaji (d.
 Egypt 1069/1659) and the gloss by Muhammad B. Muslim a-Din Mustafa al-Kuhi (d.
 951/1544), which also includes lengthy quotations from the commentary by Fakhr al-Din al-Razi.
 Al-Baydawi's commentary has proven popular in regions of the non-Arab Muslim world, such as in the Indo-Pakistani region and Muslim Southeast Asia.
 It served as an important source for 'Abd al-Ra'uf al-Singkili's Malay commentary upon the whole Qur'an, Tarjuman Almustafid ("The interpreter of that which gives benefit"), written around 1085/1675.
 It has served as a core text in Muslim seminaries in Pakistan's Northwest Frontier Province, Malaysia, Indonesia and other places, providing an introduction to Qur'anic exegesis.